 Hayes: I put that question to a top Bush-administration official not long ago.
 This person said: “If Iraq was involved with al Qaeda, whether they were involved with 9/11 or not, the whole counterterrorism policy of the 1990s was a failure.”
 And we all know who was responsible for the counterterrorism policy of the 1990s.
 One thing that perplexes me about Clarke was his expressed certainty that there was an Iraqi hand in al Qaeda chemical weapons production in the Sudan in the late-1990s.
 (Top Clinton advisers — several of them now working for John Kerry — continue to believe that today.)
 And Clarke’s current views (no connection) certainly put him at odds with CIA Director George Tenet. …

-From this we can see that the typical bumper sticker statements/mantras we heard projected from street corners in close proximity close to Whole Foods markets just never took into account much of anything, except their dislike of Cheney and Bush.
-An example comes from an almost elated exclamation about Kucinich’s “attempt” to start impeachment of Bush and friends:
+From this we can see that the typical bumper sticker statements/mantras we heard projected from street corners in close proximity to the Whole Foods market I worked at just never took into account much of anything, except, that is, these persons almost crazed dislike of Cheney, Rumsfeld, and Bush (BDS: Bush Derangement Syndrome).

 (The World According to Kimba) Breathtaking in that I believe some, if not most of the charges to be true.
 Although certainly not all of the charges constitute or necessitate a call for impeachment (as was the case when [Kucinich] offered up articles of impeachment for Dick Cheney last year), they do add up to quite a record for a sitting administration, and I for one, am glad he got them on the record….
 Obviously, the political climate these days in Washington are such that they will not touch this hot potato and let King George II serve out his full second term without incident.
 But, what does it say for our regard for the law, not to mention the constitution, when we refuse to prosecute for wrongs committed against the public good? (emphasis added)